greenmindPDX/sinatra-template/README.md

 Setting up/Seeding the DB:

-1. docker-compose run web jruby -S rake db:create

-2. docker-compose run web jruby -S rake db:migrate
+`docker-compose run api jruby -S rake db:create db:migrate db:seed`

-3. docker-compose run web jruby -S rake db:seed

 Once the container is running in the background, you should be able to cURL a sample endpoint